-Cochrane Austria was established in December 2010 and is located at the Department for Evidence based Medicine and Clinical Epidemiology at the Danube University Krems.
-We are one of 19 full, independent Cochrane Centres worldwide.
+Cochrane Austria was established in December 2010 and is located at the Department for Evidence based Medicine and Evaluation at the University for Continuing Education Krems.
+Since 2017 we are full, independent Cochrane Centre.

 Cochrane Austria is an entity of Cochrane, an international network made up of doctors, scientists, and other specialists.
 Cochrane’s main function is constructing, distributing, and updating Systematic Reviews (Cochrane Reviews).
 These Cochrane Reviews are scientific overviews, which are published in The Cochrane Library database and offer stakeholders in health services an independent, scientifically established information base in which the current status of clinical research can be easily, quickly, and objectively assessed.